Siblings – the definition that comprises love, strife, competition, and forever friends.

 Byron Pulsifer

 Most of us will think that siblings are the most notorious and cunning enemy one could ever have.
 For many of us, they can be the definition of extremely annoying people.
-Even though many times we want to live in peace without them, but quite often we also appreciate the times we spend with them.
+Even though we want to live in peace without them, we often appreciate the times we spend with them.
 This feeling truly comes from and within the heart.
 It is exactly the base foundation of a special bond – ‘Sibling Bond’, which is wanted and unwanted (by the most), yet so special because it gives us joys no other bond can.
-Siblings are those who are always there, fighting with you over the last piece of cake, annoying you while you are enjoying your favourite book, asking you weird questions, and texting stupid things to your friends.
+Siblings are those who are always there, fighting with you over the last piece of cake, annoying you while you are enjoying your favorite book, asking you weird questions, and texting stupid things to your friends.
 But siblings are the ones whom your heart beats for.

 Perks of Having Siblings